Matthew Bowman teaches religion at Hampden-Sydney College and is the author of The Mormon People: the Making of an American Faith.

 Amy Gordon Grigg is an aerospace engineer by profession and a theologian by inclination.
 She can most often be found with her nose in a book.

-Rachael Givens Johnson will start a doctorate at the University of Virginia this fall, studying relationships between gender, religion, and rationality in early modern Europe.
+Rachael Givens Johnson is a PhD student at UVA, studying relationships between gender, religion, and rationality in early modern Europe.

-Heidi Harris received her graduate degree at Boston University focusing on 19th century American religious history and gender theology.
+Heidi Harris (on hiatus) received her graduate degree at Boston University focusing on 19th century American religious history and gender theology.

-Kate Holbrook is a specialist in women’s history at the LDS Church History Library and a PhD candidate in American religious history at Boston University.
+Kate Holbrook is a specialist in women’s history at the LDS Church History Library, and holds a PhD in Americanan religious history from Boston University.